fp-cli/fp-cli-dev/README.md

 Contributing isn’t limited to just code.
 We encourage you to contribute in the way that best fits your abilities, by writing tutorials, giving a demo at your local meetup, helping other users with their support questions, or revising our documentation.

-For a more thorough introduction, [check out WP-CLI's guide to contributing](https://make.wordpress.org/cli/handbook/contributing/).
+For a more thorough introduction, [check out FP-CLI's guide to contributing](https://make.wordpress.org/cli/handbook/contributing/).
 This package follows those policy and guidelines.

 ### Reporting a bug

 Think you’ve found a bug?
 We’d love for you to help us get it fixed.

-Before you create a new issue, you should [search existing issues](https://github.com/wp-cli/wp-cli-dev/issues?q=label%3Abug%20) to see if there’s an existing resolution to it, or if it’s already been fixed in a newer version.
+Before you create a new issue, you should [search existing issues](https://github.com/fp-cli/fp-cli-dev/issues?q=label%3Abug%20) to see if there’s an existing resolution to it, or if it’s already been fixed in a newer version.

-Once you’ve done a bit of searching and discovered there isn’t an open or fixed issue for your bug, please [create a new issue](https://github.com/wp-cli/wp-cli-dev/issues/new).
+Once you’ve done a bit of searching and discovered there isn’t an open or fixed issue for your bug, please [create a new issue](https://github.com/fp-cli/fp-cli-dev/issues/new).
 Include as much detail as you can, and clear steps to reproduce if possible.
 For more guidance, [review our bug report documentation](https://make.wordpress.org/cli/handbook/bug-reports/).

 ### Creating a pull request

 Want to contribute a new feature?
-Please first [open a new issue](https://github.com/wp-cli/wp-cli-dev/issues/new) to discuss whether the feature is a good fit for the project.
+Please first [open a new issue](https://github.com/fp-cli/fp-cli-dev/issues/new) to discuss whether the feature is a good fit for the project.

 Once you've decided to commit the time to seeing your pull request through, [please follow our guidelines for creating a pull request](https://make.wordpress.org/cli/handbook/pull-requests/) to make sure it's a pleasant experience.
 See "[Setting up](https://make.wordpress.org/cli/handbook/pull-requests/#setting-up)" for details specific to working on this package locally.

 ## Support

-GitHub issues aren't for general support questions, but there are other venues you can try: https://wp-cli.org/#support
+GitHub issues aren't for general support questions, but there are other venues you can try: https://fp-cli.org/#support